Sign In / Sign Out

 - Map and Locations

 By Ian Ayling

 Two recent events have got me thinking about what future job requirements will look like in the oil and gas industry as we head towards the middle of the 21st century.

 First, during a panel session at OTC Asia, a question from the audience challenged us that as automation increases, this would inevitably lead to job losses.
 Then second, when I got back home, my 13-year-old son asked for my advice as he was selecting which subjects to study for his last four years at high school and which would define his options for university and on into his working life.
 Both questions are important and, I believe, very much interlinked.

 There are so many megatrends which will dramatically impact what jobs are available as we look out over the next 30 years and beyond.
 Digitisation, automation, big data, augmented reality, artificial intelligence, block-chain, nano-technology.

-Just thinking back to my own university career, the internet barely featured on the radar, even though I’m not that old (before there are any comments), graduating 25 years ago.
-I’d certainly never heard of an App or a web page designer or VR headsets or drones, except maybe in movies.
+Just thinking back to my own university career, the internet barely featured on the radar, and before there are any comments...
+I’m not that old - graduating 25 years ago.
+I’d certainly never heard of an app or a web page designer or VR headsets or drones, except maybe in movies.

 However, it’s not all doom and gloom.
 A lot of the jobs that will cease to exist will do so for very good reason.
 By automating some of the most dangerous activities we do, safety will improve.
 Getting hands away from the action and people off rig floors for example is going to happen more and more, and potentially away from offshore altogether, must be a possibility.
 There are already drones doing inspection work, automatic trackers checking pipelines and remote operations monitoring and control.